-The notice of casual vacancies was published on the Weddin Shire Council and NSW Electoral Commission's websites on Thursday, 7 April 2022.
+The notice of casual vacancy was published on the City of Sydney council and NSW Electoral Commission's websites on Monday, 24 April 2023.

-At the 4 December 2021 Local Council elections, nine councillors were elected from 14 candidates.
+At the 4 December 2021 Local Council elections, nine councillors were elected from 44 candidates.
 The candidates who were not elected were notified of the countback by the NSW Electoral Commission.

 Candidates were checked for eligibility against the residential and non-residential rolls.
-Four applied to participate in the countback.
+Six candidates applied to participate in the countback.

-Candidates wishing to participate in the countback election were required to complete the application form and lodge it by 12 noon on the day of close of applications on Tuesday, 19 April 2022.
+Candidates wishing to participate in the countback election were required to complete and lodge an application form by 12 noon on the day of close of applications (Thursday, 4 May 2023).
 A candidate could withdraw their application by completing and lodging a withdrawal form by 12 noon on the day of close of applications.

-Table 2: Candidates participating in the Weddin Shire Council countback election
+Table 2: Candidates participating in the City of Sydney countback election